Edit in GitHubLog an issue

 Your first webhook

 Before you can register a webhook, the webhook needs to be online and operational.
 If not, then the event registration will fail.
 So you need to take care of setting that up first.
 Your webhook must be hosted on a server.
-For development, you may use localhost along with a tool like ngrok (see below).
+For development, you may use webhook.site, but ensure you complete the asynchronous validation for it to be considered functional.

 For production, your webhook needs to: